dokku/dokku-rethinkdb/README.md

 dokku rethinkdb:create lollipop
 ```

-You can also specify custom environment variables to start the rethinkdb service in semi-colon separated form.
+You can also specify custom environment variables to start the rethinkdb service in semicolon-separated form.

 ```shell
 export RETHINKDB_CUSTOM_ENV="USER=alpha;HOST=beta"